- What we can sell in our shops

 - Donating books

 - Donate clothes

-Donate toys to your local Oxfam shop
+Donate clothes to charity at your local Oxfam shop

-Donate toys by post
+Donate clothes to charity by post

 - Reuse one of your own bags and print off a postage label, or order one of our recycled donation bags online.

-- Pack up the toys.
+- Pack up your clothes.